saswade/convertdv/README.md

 ## License / Disclaimer and precautio
 These tiny number of scripts have [Apache, v2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
-I have written this really quick to convert Digital Video Tapes to mp4 files.
+I have written these scripts really quick to convert Digital Video Tapes to mp4 files.
 Scripts are manually tested against happy path.
 Please use them at your own risk.